 Fourteen of the best genealogy tips to move your genealogy research forward and find your ancestors.
 Which is your favorite tip?

 Long time readers know I have a second passion in addition to genealogy.
-I’m an avid runner!
-I started running only 5 years ago as a way to get more exercise and discovered I absolutely love running.
+I’m an avid runner! 🏃♀️ I started running when I turned 50 as a way to get more exercise and discovered I absolutely love running.

-On a recent run, I came up with the idea of presenting 2 weeks – 14 days – of genealogy tips on the Are You My Cousin?
+On one run in the very cold weather (!), I came up with the idea of presenting 2 weeks – 14 days – of genealogy tips on the Are You My Cousin?
 Facebook page.

 14 of My Best Genealogy Tips

 Here are 14 of my favorite genealogy tips.
 Let me know in the comments below which one is your favorite?